MattTucker22689/pix2pix-GAN-Project/README.md

 - You will need to train the model by running "train.py" in "\pix2pix\"
 - Once trained, to deploy the model, run "deploy.py" in "\pix2pix\"

-Keep in nmind, modification to some of the files may be neccesary depending on where I am in steralizing the file when you download the repo.
+Keep in mind, modification to some of the files may be neccesary depending on where I am in steralizing the file when you download the repo.